gnoso/fafactory/README.md

 How It Works
 ------------
 Fafactory provides a test mode only controller that can easily create test instances of your ActiveRecord models in your services and a framework for creating those instances from within the tests of the applications that consume those services.
-So, for example, if you were developing an application that exposed a Widgets resource, you could create a widget using Fafactory and then test loading that widget over ActiveResource.
+So, for example, if you were developing an application that exposed a Widget's resource, you could create a widget using Fafactory and then test loading that widget over ActiveResource.

 Installing
 ----------